-If you’ve ever found yourself in need of a new veterinary clinic, then you know how difficult it can be to find the right fit.
-You want something close enough to home in case there’s an emergency, with the right kind of staff to meet your pet’s mental and health care needs.
-How do you go about choosing a new vet and knowing which clinic will be the right choice for you?
+If you’ve ever found yourself in need of a new veterinary clinic for your dog or cat, then you know how difficult it can be to find the right fit.
+You want something close enough to home in case there’s an emergency, with the right kind of staff to meet your pet’s mental and healthcare needs.
+How do you go about finding the best veterinarian and knowing which clinic will be the right choice for you?

 If you’re about to bring home a new puppy and don’t currently have a vet for other pets, you’ve recently moved out of range of your previous vet clinic, or you feel like you aren’t clicking with your current veterinarian, it may be time to look for a new vet.

-If you’ve just brought home a new puppy, your priority in a vet clinic probably isn’t to find one with high quality geriatric care.
-If your dog frequently needs to see a specialist, finding a clinic with that specialist may be the easiest way to get the care you need without having to run all over town.
+If you’ve just brought home a new puppy, your top priority for a vet clinic probably isn’t to find one with high-quality geriatric care.
+If your dog frequently needs to see a specialist, finding a clinic with that type of specialist may be the easiest way to get the care you need without having to run all over town.

 There are so many ways to find vet clinics near to you, but there are a few things that may help you find the right vet quicker!

-- Recommendations – If you know other pet parents living in your area, ask them which vet they use and why they chose that clinic.
-People with strong opinions about why their vet is the best often indicates that they’ve had multiple good experiences with the clinic.
+**Recommendations -**If you know other pet owners living in your area, ask them which vet they use and why they chose that clinic.
+Word of mouth is a great way to find a vet that the community supports and depends on.

-- Reviews – Whether it’s from a community magazine or a quick search online, reading the reviews for a vet clinic can help a lot to tell you the very good and very bad interactions that clients have had at the clinic.
-Remember, people don’t leave reviews if they feel neutral about something, so a vet clinic with a high rating probably means they have many clients who have had very positive experiences working with their vet.
+**Reviews -**Whether it’s from a community magazine or a quick search online, reading the reviews for a vet clinic can give you a good idea of how patients and their owners feel about the service.
+Remember, people don’t leave reviews if they feel neutral about something, so a vet clinic with a high rating probably has a good reputation with their clientele.

 When you’ve narrowed down your search to a few options, call and schedule a time to speak with someone at the practice to get some of your questions answered.
-Some vets are happy to do this over the phone, while others will want you to schedule a new patient visit so they can meet your pet and better answer questions regarding your specific pet’s health.
-If you want to narrow down your choices to one or two, ask a few of your key questions over the phone and choose a couple of clinics to schedule a new patient visit for more information.
+Some vets are happy to do this over the phone, while others will want you to schedule a new patient visit, so they can meet your pet and better answer questions regarding your specific pet’s health.
+If you want to narrow down your choices to one or two, ask a few questions that are most important to you and rank them based on their responses.